Welcome back to another guide! It’s sure been a while, but we like to take our time when it comes to compiling detailed and useful guides for you.

 Softeners and bleach – we are going to repeat this as many times as necessary.
 Better that than you ending up with a damaged jacket.
 Softeners and bleach contain very, very harsh chemicals.
 Yes, softeners too.
 They don’t solely work on the stains, but on the fabric too.

-Continuous use will damage delicate fabrics and in the case of jackets, make it lose its qualities.
+Continuous use will damage delicate fabrics and in the case of jackets, make them lose their qualities.
 What good is a rain jacket that stops being waterproof, after all?

 Velcro and zipper – zippers all up, including pockets and Velcro fasteners secured.
 This way, the fabric won’t get scratched or worse, ripped.